 I want you to be honest with me for a few minutes.
 Do you have a non-work hobby?
 What about a hobby that doesn’t involve the children?
 You probably can’t say yes to both questions.

 Trust me when I say that I’ve long been in the same boat.
-It’s common as moms to put our children first and we find hobbies that we can do with them.
+It’s common as moms to put our children first and not spare time for some expensive hobbies .
 As a work-at-home-mom, you likely find something that either involves the kids or work or even both!
 It’s time to find a hobby that isn’t connected to either.

 It took me time to find hobbies not connected to work.
 After all, I’ve always loved writing and often use fiction writing as a way to escape.
 I also use reading as a way to get away from the world.
 But both are connected to work.
 My fiction writing is still writing and I usually read a book and review it.
 So, I needed something different.